burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-Set up Mail (Windows 10) in IMAP (email)
+Configure Mail (Windows 10) as IMAP (email)

 Prerequisites

-• Create the address within my kSuite or on a Service Mail (Service Mail alone, or existing within a kSuite).
+• Create the address within my kSuite or on a Mail Service (Mail Service only, or existing within a kSuite).

 Add the email address to the application

-To set up the email application:
+To configure the messaging application:

 1. Open the application: